 - Decision - The standard used to make a decision about whether or not the student is responsible for violating the Code of Student Conduct is “preponderance of the evidence.”
 This means that, based on the information available at the time, it is more likely than not that a violation has occurred.
 In appealing a decision regarding responsibility for a violation, the student must indicate how the decision that was made was not a reasonable conclusion based on information available to the hearing officer.

 - Sanction - Appealing for this reason alleges that the sanction imposed is inappropriate or unreasonable.
 In his or her written statement, the student must outline how the sanction was disproportionate given the violation.

-- Procedural Error - Because this is not a court of law, Utica College uses the standard of “fair process” in how the Student Conduct process is carried out.
-This means that the hearing officer is expected to conduct the original hearing in conformity with procedures described in the “Rights and Responsibilities” section of the Utica College Student Handbook.
+- Procedural Error - Because this is not a court of law, Utica University uses the standard of “fair process” in how the Student Conduct process is carried out.
+This means that the hearing officer is expected to conduct the original hearing in conformity with procedures described in the “Rights and Responsibilities” section of the Utica University Student Handbook.
 Appealing on the basis of a procedural error means that one of these standards was not upheld, and that it had a substantial impact on the fairness of the conduct process and the outcome of the hearing.

 - New Evidence - An appeal based on “new evidence” means that the student now has additional information that was not available at the time of the hearing, and that that information would have had a substantial impact on the outcome of the hearing.
 If the student appeals on this basis, he/she must indicate in the written statement what new information is now available, how the information is sufficient to alter the original decision, and why the information was not provided at the time of the original conduct hearing.